-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Perennial Advantage Freedom (HMO)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Perennial Advantage Freedom (HMO-POS)

-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2025.
 This is an important legal document.
 Please keep it in a safe place.

 For questions about this document, please contact Member Services at 1-844-788-6959 for additional information.
 (TTY users should call 711).
 Hours are 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
+This call is free.

-This plan, Perennial Advantage Freedom (HMO), is offered by Perennial Advantage of Colorado, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means Perennial Advantage of Colorado, Inc. When it says "plan" or "our plan," it means Perennial Advantage Freedom (HMO).)
+This plan, Perennial Advantage Freedom (HMO-POS), is offered by PERENNIAL ADVANTAGE OF COLORADO, INC..
+(When this Evidence of Coverage says "we," "us," or "our," it means PERENNIAL ADVANTAGE OF COLORADO, INC..
+When it says "plan" or "our plan," it means Perennial Advantage Freedom (HMO-POS).)